pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-06-running-elixir.md

 Invalid arguments for open helper: "/home/pedro-gaspar/tmp/hello.ex"
 ```

 What is going on?
 Why isn't it working?
 Checking the documentation, it seems right.
-You need the EDITOR env var set to code, but I already have it.
+You need the EDITOR environment variable set to `code`, but I already have it.
 After searching a bit for it, I found https://github.com/elixir-lang/elixir/blob/master/lib/iex/test/iex/helpers_test.exs#L269

 So it doesn't work for in-memory modules, like the one we just did.